Sermon: John 16:1-15: Word and Spirit

 Pray For the Gospel to Spread Among All Peoples (Matt.
 9:37-38)

-• Click here for information on how to pray for Nepal and the missionaries working there.
+• Click here for information on how to pray for Kazakhstan and the missionaries working there.

 • Heart Cry Missionary Society